Link Search Menu Expand Document

 A machine with a valid subscription receives updates from the subscription channel.
 The subscription channel contains stable releases that have undergone additional testing.
 Updates are pushed to the subscription channel after one week from the release date.

-If you have a machine with a valid subscription and want to force an update, you can use the following commands:
+If you have a machine with a valid subscription and want to force an update, you can do the following:

 Upstream OpenWrt repositories

-You can add custom feeds by changing the /etc/opkg/customfeeds.conf file.
+You can add custom feeds by adding the repos the /etc/apk/repositories.d/customfeeds.list file.

 To enable OpenWrt package repositories use the following commands